There’s no need to order takeout next time you’re craving Greek food. These grilled Chicken Pitas are restaurant quality and easy to make at home!

 - Layer your pita with some of the Greek Salad, the grilled chicken, and a drizzle or two of the Feta Dill Sauce.

-FAQ’s and Cook’s Tips
+FAQS and Valerie’s Tips

 The calorie count for these Chicken Pitas comes in surprisingly low at 418 calories per pita.
 Be sure to use the ingredients indicated to keep them light, including nonfat plain Greek yogurt and light sour cream.
 Using different brands and substituting ingredients can alter the nutritional content.